Exabel/api/exabel/api/data/doc/relationships.rst

 Exabel maintains a large number relationships between entities in the global namespace.
 These relationship all have one of the relationship types in the global namespace.

-Customers can create new relationships between any entities they have access to, that is, both entities in the global namespace and in their own namespace.
+Customers can create new relationships between any entities they have access to.

 The collection id for relationships is ``relationships``.